longturn/freeciv21/docs/Playing/LT-Guide/first-turn.rst

   expensive and B) costly in time, so plan accordingly.

 * Look for specials like Wheat, Pheasant, and Silk.
-Wheat helps to grow a city like wildfire (+4 food with Irrigation and :wonder:`Pyramids` or :advance:`Monarchy`).
+Wheat helps to grow a city like wildfire (+4 food with Irrigation and :wonder:`Pyramids` or :government:`Monarchy`).
 In not too much time you can have a city getting :math:`+20` food per turn, which means your city will grow once per turn after size 4 with a :improvement:`Granary`.

 * There is an important setting called :ref:`City Minimum Distance <server-option-citymindist>`.
 This setting